rimmaciej/ue-schedule/README.md

-## UE Class schedule tool
+## UE Class schedule utility library

-A tool/library used to download, parse and transform class schedule at University of Economics in Katowice.
-Imports data from the ["virtual university"](https://e-uczelnia.ue.katowice.pl/).
+A utility library used to download, filter and export class schedule at University of Economics in Katowice.
+Imports data from ["Wirtualna uczelnia"](https://e-uczelnia.ue.katowice.pl/).

 Each students gets a constant plan id which is used to generate the schedule.

-You can get your ID by going to "Virtual university", "Rozkład zajęć" > "Prezentacja harmonogramu zajęć" > "Eksport planu do kalendarza".
+You can get your ID by going to "Wirtualna uczelnia" > "Rozkład zajęć" > "Prezentacja harmonogramu zajęć" > "Eksport planu do kalendarza".

 The url ends with `/calendarid_XXXXXX.ics`, the XXXXXX will be your ID.

 ### Installation
 ```
-pip install ue-schedule-tool
+pip install ue-schedule
 ```

 ### Development